JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Build an SDK

-Your iOS and Android applications will communicate with the SpaceX API through the shared module, which will provide a public class.
+Your iOS and Android applications will communicate with the SpaceX API through the shared module, which will provide a public class, `SpaceXSDK`.

 1. In the common source set `shared/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` directory, create the `SpaceXSDK` class.
    This class will be the facade for the `Database` and `SpaceXApi` classes.

-   To create a `Database` class instance, you'll need to provide a `DatabaseDriverFactory` instance:
+   To create a `Database` class instance, provide a `DatabaseDriverFactory` instance:

    ```kotlin
    package com.jetbrains.spacetutorial